More

 College Football Bowl Game Rejections: Full List Of Teams That Have Turned Down Post-Season Matchups Ft.
 Iowa State

 In order to be bowl eligible in college football, a Division I program needs to win at least six games in the regular season.
 This year, there are 80 bowl-eligible teams and 41 bowl games.
-Six of those bowl games are part of the College Football Playoff, including Cotton Bowl Classic (Dec.
+Six of those bowl games are part of the College Football Playoff: Cotton Bowl Classic (Dec.
 31), Capital One Orange Bowl (Jan.
 1), Rose Bowl Game (Jan.
 1), Allstate Sugar Bowl (Jan.
 1), Vrbo Fiesta Bowl (Jan.
 8) and Chick-fil-A Peach Bowl (Jan.
 9).

 College Football Bowl Game Rejections